-This is a final comprehensive overview and it with emphasizes of the female reproductive system and menstrual cycle, and gynecological ultrasound procedures and testing to prepare the student for taking the National ARDMS OB/GYN Registry Examination.
+This is a final comprehensive overview with emphasis on the female reproductive system and menstrual cycle, and gynecological ultrasound procedures and testing to prepare the student for taking the National ARDMS OB/GYN Registry Examination.

 DMS 324 Obstetrics I

 This course will cover the normal growth and anatomy of the fetus from conception to birth.
 It includes the normal and abnormal sonographic appearance of the fetus, placenta, umbilical cord, and related structures during the 1st, 2nd, and 3rd trimesters.